MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - **Microsoft Tunnel for MAM strict mode.** When strict mode is turned on by MAM policy `com.microsoft.intune.mam.managedbrowser.StrictTunnelMode`, the network will be blocked until the tunnel is connected.

-- **Overflow menu enablement for locked view mode.** Originally, overflow menu is disabled when Edge locked view mode is turned on by MDM policy `EdgeLockedViewMode=true`.
+- **Overflow menu enablement for locked view mode.** Originally, the overflow menu was disabled when Edge locked view mode was turned on by MDM policy `EdgeLockedViewMode=true`.
 Now, the overflow menu is enabled when Edge locked view mode is turned on.

 - **Support for saving logs to local devices.** For more information, see [Diagnostic logs](/mem/intune/apps/manage-microsoft-edge#diagnostic-logs)